 Mengham Junior School will undertake to ensure compliance with the relevant legislation and guidance in Managing Medicines in Schools and Early Years Settings published by the Department of Health with regard to procedures for supporting children with medical requirements, including managing medicines.
-Responsibility for all administration of medicines at Mengham Junior School is held by Wendy Bolton who is the responsible manager.
-Delegation for the day to day administration of prescribed medicines is given to Stephanie Latham.
+Odele Davies and Edd Harrison, who are the responsible managers, hold responsibility for all administration of medicines at Mengham Junior School.
+Delegation for the day-to-day administration of prescribed medicines is given to Stephanie Latham.
 All new parents are required to complete a questionnaire regarding Medical Information.

-The Head teacher will check record keeping each term and report back to the resources committee.
-Health and Safety Governors team will monitor as part of their annual audit.
+The Headteachers will check record keeping each term and report back to the resources committee.
+The Health and Safety Governors’ team will monitor this as part of their annual audit.

 Aims & Objectives

 Our administration of medicine requirements will be achieved by: